Health Information Rights

 HIPAA provides every patient with the right to inspect your record and to have a copy of the document.
 These are two different things.
 You cannot be charged a fee if you want to examine your records.
 This means that you can always see your file.

 It is your right to see or have a copy of your record.
 You don’t need to have a purpose or tell anyone what your reason is.
-Call Hudack Law today at 951-708-3577 or 714-351-3236 for all of your Estate Planning needs.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) for all of your Estate Planning needs.